msegedi/RedVentures.TravelApi/README.md

 # RV Coding Challenge

 A new client wants to build a small API to allow users to pin areas they've visited and potentially share them with other users.
 The client included a set of sample data in `User.csv`, `City.csv`, and `State.csv`.
-Please implement a few basic operations on the data provided, including listing the cities in a given state, registering a visit to a particular city by a user, removing a visit to a city, listing cities visited by a user, and listing states visited by a user.
+Please implement a few basic operations on the data provided, including the following.

+ - Listing the cities in a given state
+ - Registering a visit to a particular city by a user
+ - Removing a visit to a city
+ - Listing cities visited by a user
+ - Listing states visited by a user.

 You may use whatever language or tools you wish to complete the exercise.
 Keep in mind that you may be asked to extend your solution in an on-site interview.

 **Required endpoints**